Central Limit Theorem

 Summary

-The CLT states that the means of the sampling distribution will approximate a normal distribution as the number of samples increase.
-This gives you license to use the normal distribution even in situations where the population distribution is not normal.
+The central limit theorem states that the means of the sampling distribution will approximate a normal distribution as the number of samples increases.
+This gives you the license to use the normal distribution even in situations where the population distribution is not normal.